Pinpoint tests of the instrument cluster

 Repair the electrical circuit.
 Check the correct operation of the system.

-4Measure the voltage between pin 2 of connector C459 of multifunction switch circuit 15-LG27 (green-black), And «weight».
+4Measure the voltage between pin 2 of multifunction switch connector C459, circuit 15-LG27 (green/black), and ground.

 Yes

 INSTALL a new multifunction switch.
-Check the correct operation of the system.
+Check that the system operates correctly.

 No